 Oranges and pineapples provide an excellent source of vitamin C. Toss those in with your fruit salad or smoothie for a refreshing citrusy taste or drink a glass of orange juice or pineapple juice with your breakfast each day.

 You can’t have a summer barbecue or picnic without meat, so we can’t forget to include meat here either.
 While you may normally turn to hamburgers or hotdogs when you fire up the grill, but there are other meats you should consider, too.

 Turkey has a lot of zinc in it and is perfect for having on hand for sandwiches or salads when you want a light, but filling meal.

-Beef also contains zinc, among many other very good nutrients, so get that grill ready and know that you are making your eyes healthier as you eat that burger or steak.
+Beef also contains zinc, among many other very good nutrients.
+So, get that grill ready and know that you are making your eyes healthier as you eat that burger or steak.

-Other Good Foods for Eye Health
+Other Good Summer Foods for Vision

-Just remember that along with eating nutritious foods, if you want to have healthy eyes, you need to make sure and have eye exams regularly.
+Just remember that along with eating nutritious foods, if you want to have healthy eyes, you need to make sure to have eye exams regularly.
 It is recommended that children have eye exams at about six months of age, again at age three, and then before they start school.